jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'd remind them their smartphone has a great camera—they can just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks John!"

-That's what I mean by cyborgology, and majic.
+That's what I mean by cyborgology and majic.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use it.
 We can either learn the majic of new tools ourselves, or a majician can teach us.

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?
-It's especially cool because we're literally growing new tools, and therefore new ways to live; if we evolve.
+It's especially cool because we're with how fast computers are getting, we literally growing new tools everyday, and therefore new ways to live; if we evolve.

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 This was because government policy was society's biggest lever of power.
-To have a say in what that lever did, Main Street could only support Right or Left.
+To have any say in what that lever did, Main Street could only support Right or Left.

 The Internet Age changes the power dynamic.
 Now when you think of politics Stargazer, you should not think of ideology, but of apps, websites, and electronics.
 These are the new levers of power.
 And, the most important political question of our time is asking "who controls mine?".

-The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and record of communications.
+The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.

 ## The Era of Mass-Collaboration Is Already Seeded

-While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here.
-I included some collaboration projects below.
+While the antagonists are fighting it, the era of mass-collaboration is already here.
+We've already seen examples of Uber and Airbnb.
+But there are also many collaboration projects like Wikipedia too.
+I included some below.
 Not only should you take a minute to try them out, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills who are unneeded in the era of mass-collaboration.
 That's why they fear the Internet Age so much.